pminina01/readthedocs/Database-target.md

     (http://nuget.org/List/Packages/NLog.Web)

-  - If the connection string was created with Visual Studio's Settings dialog then it may be prefixed with "<project>.Settings.Properties.*".
+  - If the connection string was created with Visual Studio's Settings dialog then its name may be prefixed with a namespace like "<project>.Settings.Properties.*".
-    If so be sure to include the entire string.
+    If so be sure to include the entire name (with the namespace).
 -->
 ```